An Anytime Algorithm for Good Arm Identification: Anytime Guarantees on the Probability of Error

-with $I^\star = |\argmax_{a \in \ARMS} \mu_{a}|$ and $\mu_{(i)}$ be the $i^\text{th}$ largest mean in vector $\mu$.
-Recently,~\cite{zhao2022revisiting} have provided a finer analysis of SH.
-Using their result yields mildly improved rates.
-We defer the reader to Appendix~\ref{app:guarantees_other_algorithms} for further details.
-Those rates are better than $2H_{1}(\mu)$ when there is one good arm with large mean and the remaining arms have means slightly smaller than $\theta$.
-However, \hyperlink{APGAI}{APGAI} has better guarantees than SR-G and SH-G when there is one good arm with mean slightly smaller than the largest mean.
+where $\tilde \Theta(\cdot)$ hides a $\overline{\log}(K)$ factor.} Recently,~\citet{zhao2022revisiting} provides a finer analysis of SH.
+Using their results yields mildly improved rates. \clemence{When there is one good arm with a large mean and the remaining arms have means slightly smaller than $\theta$, t}hose rates are better than $2H_{1}(\mu)$.
+However, \hyperlink{APGAI}{APGAI} has better guarantees than SR-G and SH-G when there is \clemence{at least another} good arm with mean slightly smaller than the largest mean \marc{as $\widetilde{\Delta}^{-2}$ can become arbitrarily large}. \clemence{See the third column in Table~\ref{tab:summary_anytimeGAI}.}